matteoWorks/SimplePortfolioWebsite/README.md

     ]
 ```
 The skills section is divided in various groups of connected skills; \
-Add as many skill groups as you desire in the "_skillGroups_" variable; \
+Add as many skill groups as you desire in the `skillGroups` variable; \
-For each skill group modify the "_skillGroupSkills_" variables accordingly to the skills related to the current skill group; \
+For each skill group modify the `skillGroupSkills` variables accordingly to the skills related to the current skill group; \
-For each skill group change the "_skillGroupColour_" variable with the colour that fits your skill group the most.
-The "_skillGroupGradationLeft_" and "_skillGroupGradationRight_" variables create a gradation fade effect.
+For each skill group change the `skillGroupColour` variable with the colour that fits your skill group the most.
+The `skillGroupGradationLeft` and `skillGroupGradationRight` variables create a gradation fade effect.
 The available colours and gradations can be seen in the [TailwindCSS Colors Documentation](https://tailwindcss.com/docs/colors).

 ## Execution <a name = "execution"></a>

 ### Build <a name = "build"></a>

-To generate the final build, simply navigate to the "_portfolio-website_" folder and run the _npm run build_ command as shown:
+To generate the final build, simply navigate to the `portfolio-website` folder and run the _npm run build_ command as shown:
 ```bash
 $ cd path/to/portfolio-website
 $ npm run build